gvwilson/thirdbit/src/fiction/santas/index.md

 you don't actually learn to appreciate either their taste or their texture.
 Here's another:
-hot showers are possibly the greatest thing ever invented, even if you're only allowed one a day and it only lasts three minutes.
+hot showers are possibly the greatest thing ever invented, particularly if you're only allowed one a day and it only lasts three minutes.

 And here's a third:
 joy can be found at the strangest of times and in the most unlikely places.
-Finner knew his parents must be worried sick about him, and he missed his friends and sleeping on a mattress instead of a bench, but the next few days were as happy as any he could remember.
+Finner knew his parents must be worried sick about him, and he missed his friends and sleeping on a mattress instead of on a bench, but the next few days were as happy as any he could remember.
 Though when he thought about it
 (which he did every night as he tried to get comfortable on his bench), "happy" was the wrong word.
 "Rewarding" or "fulfilling" would be more accurate.
-Despite her protests that she was still learning, Shady Ann knew a *lot* about mending and fixing things.
+Despite her protests that she was still learning, the santa knew a *lot* about mending and fixing things.
 She also knew enough about young people to give Finner time to try things out for himself.
 "Have you thought about loosening that first?" and